-It’s National Nutrition Month!
-Use this month as a time to boost a variety of wholesome foods in your kid’s diet, get them back in the kitchen for some cooking, increase family mealtime and improve your family’s nutrition!
-Instead of Friday Pizza Night, how about making it Homemade Sushi Night?
+Get the kids in the kitchen for some cooking, increase family mealtime and improve your family’s nutrition!
+Instead of Friday Pizza Night this week, how about making it Homemade Sushi Night?
 Dedicate one night during this month to making homemade sushi with the whole family.
 Kids love making a mess and using new toys and tools, and sushi is perfect for this!
+This post contains affiliate links.
+As an Amazon Associate, we earn from qualifying purchases.
+The links are noted with an asterisk (*) or Amazon image.

 While cooking, sneak in some math skills such as the ratio of water to rice, measuring ingredients and estimations, for example, how much rice do they think they’ll need for each roll.
 Look up some facts about cultures that eat sushi regularly, or read a fun book like Yoko, by Rosemary Wells.
 By teaching your kids to make healthy choices now, they’ll be empowered to make them on their own.
 A research study also showed that when kids are involved with meal prep at home, they choose fruits and vegetables more often than kids who do not help in the cooking process (1).
 So it truly is worth the effort and mess!